tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 	* L- : unselect :ref:`Light object <trafficLightObject>`.

 	.. image:: /images/road/trafficLight/GlobalSemaphoreAllConnections.png
-	`All connections and -1 semaphore index enabled example.`
+	`All connection types and -1 :ref:`semaphore index <trafficLightSemaphoreIndex>` are enabled example.`

 .. _trafficLightState:

 Light States
 ------------

-* Green : car only drives on a green light.
+* Green : car only drives on a green lights.
 * Red
 * Yellow
 * Red Yellow : red and yellow lights at the same time, shown as orange in the inspector.